FCN+: Global Receptive Convolution Makes FCN Great Again: Related Work

 \textbf{Global context information} plays a vital role in addressing the challenge of boundaries.
-One of the simplest ways of obtaining global context is using the global average pooling, such as~\cite{liu2015parsenet,zhao2017pyramid}.
+One of the simplest ways for obtaining global context is using the global average pooling, such as~\cite{liu2015parsenet,zhao2017pyramid}.
 However, this method cannot effectively integrate global context information into each pixel’s representation.
 To address this issue, attention is widely used.
 Self-attention is proven to be effective in capturing long-range dependencies~\cite{wang2018non,yin2020disentangled,fu2019dual,yuan2018ocnet} for global context.
 It can also integrate the global context to pixel-wise representation by query-key-based matrix multiplication.
-Latest works~\cite{chen2021transunet,zheng2021rethinking} further adopt attention-based transformer as backbone and favorably improve the segmentation results.
-But the matrix multiplication in self-attention considerably increases computational complexity.
+Recent works~\cite{chen2021transunet,zheng2021rethinking} further adopt attention-based transformer as backbone and favorably improve the segmentation results.
+However, the matrix multiplication in self-attention considerably increases computational complexity. { Other latest methods either propose new regularization, like the physical structure regularization in ~\cite{liu2025physically}, or new modules, such as the boundary generation module and boundary-guided refinement module in ~\cite{yue2024boundary}, both of which contain multiple standard convolution operations. }

 Our proposed method differs from all the above methods in the following ways.
 Firstly, all the previous methods assume that the sampling locations are only dependent on spatial location regardless of channels.
-But in our GRC, they are conditioned on both spatial location and channel index.
-As a result, our GRC can even increase the receptive field for 1$\times$1 convolution, as in Figure~\ref{fig:intro_cmp_grc}(c), while previous methods cannot.
+But in our GDC, they are conditioned on both spatial location and channel index.
+As a result, our GDC can even increase the receptive field for 1$\times$1 convolution, as in Fig.~\ref{fig:intro_cmp_grc}(c), but previous methods cannot.
 Secondly, limited by the sampling locations, previous CNN-based methods cannot provide global context information by using a single filter size.
-While our GRC can provide global context information even using a single filter size.
+While our GDC can provide global context information even using a single filter size.
 This can result in better performance.
 Lastly, the CNN-based or attention-based methods usually introduce more parameters or FLOPs.
-In contrast, our GRC does not introduce any extra parameters, thus more efficient.
+In contrast, our GDC does not introduce any extra parameters, thus more efficient.